 However, this is hardly new.
 There have been controversies around booking, hoarding, and trading ADRs as long as I can remember.
 (Don’t Google “Howie’s Angels” unless you want to go down a fascinating-but-weird rabbit hole!)
 Over the years, Walt Disney World has made a number of changes to discourage the practice, yet it still persists to this day.

 ADRs becoming much easier to book likely plays a big role in Walt Disney World bringing back the Disney Dining Plan in 2024.
-That’s more good news for planners and fans of that pre-paid meal service, but also, will probably (again) make Advance Dining Reservations more competitive next year–especially for larger parties and during peak travel dates.
+That’s more good news for planners and fans of that pre-paid meal service, but also, will once again make Advance Dining Reservations more competitive–especially for larger parties and during peak travel dates.
 Even now, ADR availability is tighter than it was back in 2019–it’s just better than it was the last 2 years.

 Fortunately, there are ways to “beat” or “outsmart” the competition, and we’ll cover the top 10 methods here to maximize your chances of scoring the exact restaurants you want at precisely the right time!

-9. Use the Refresh Method – Along those lines, a great strategy is to toggle back and forth between a meal service and a particular time in order to refresh the ADR availability.
+9. Use the Refresh Method – This is less useful with the new search function, but one strategy worth trying if you’re not having success finding availability is to toggle back and forth between a meal service and all-day in order to refresh the ADR availability.
 This is particularly useful on ADR drop days, when reservations are being loaded into the system or scooped up and released by other guests.

-This is actually how we scored our Fantasmic dining package.
-I just bounced back and forth between times, until eventually getting what we wanted at Minnie’s Seasonal Dine.
+This is actually how we’ve scored competitive Candlelight Processional dining packages.
+I just bounce back and forth between times, until eventually getting what we want at Biergarten.
 It’s also great for last minute availability, either on the night before or morning of your desired dining reservations.

 8. Change Your Party Size – Since reopening, Walt Disney World has hidden availability for smaller or odd-numbered parties as part of its never ending quest for yield management and revenue maximization.
 The theory behind this is that a party of 1 only utilizes half the capacity of a table for 2, and is statistically likely spend less.
 Given the ongoing imbalance between capacity and demand, Disney would thus rather turn those parties of 1 away.
 Same idea applies for a party of 3, although we’ve seen this less in practice.